 Fresh Oregon Truffles: Entry Level for Fresh Truffles

 When you’re ready to try cooking with your first fresh truffle, stay close to home and go with a wild Oregon truffle!
-It’s true that they’re not as strong as European truffles, but they’re not as expensive either.
+It’s true that they’re not as good as European truffles, but they’re not as expensive either.

 Oregon white truffles Tuber Oregonense & Tuber Gibbosum (usually Apr-Jun & Nov-Jan).
 Technically two different species that mature at different times of the year, these two varieties are similar enough that they are sold as the same product.
 Their aroma is intense yet complex.
 Like the famous White Alba truffle, they’re best enjoyed thinly sliced over hot food.